-SEO or Search Engine Optimization is what makes your website URL appears in an online search.
+Small business SEO or Search Engine Optimization is what makes your website URL appear in an online search.
 For large, complex websites it is a full-time job to maintain, update and monitor the website.
-However, small businesses rarely have the time to spend on website updates or content tweaks.
+However, small businesses rarely have the time to spend on website updates or regular content tweaks.
 In fact, many businesses (small and large) think of their website as a ‘set it and forget it’ element.

 More and more prospects are doing their own research online before a purchase.
 In fact, over 60% of the purchase decision is made before they contact you!
 They will visit your website, your competitors website and spend time on the sites that provide the information they’re looking for.
 And if your website doesn’t appear in the first few pages it’s unlikely to be clicked on.
 So how do you, as a small business, help your website appear earlier (higher) in online searches?